fortyseven-wizard/i3win-config/README.md

     `` winget install Nilesoft.Shell ``

-- <a href="https://github.com/Open-Shell/Open-Shell-Menu">Open-Shell</a>/ collection of utilities bringing back classic features/ it is used to disable the 'Win' key and bring back the old start menu
+- <a href="https://github.com/Open-Shell/Open-Shell-Menu">Open-Shell</a>/ collection of utilities bringing back classic features/ can be able to disable the default "startmenu" when pressing "Win" key

     `` winget install Open-Shell.Open-Shell-Menu ``